nicknacnic/Homebrew-Prune/README.md

 8. Logging: All actions, including checks, uninstallations, and any errors (like missing files), are logged to an output file (brew_package_usage.txt) for review.

-### Important Notes:
+### Notes:
+> [!IMPORTANT]

-Backup: Before running this script, ensure you have a backup of your system or at least a list of installed packages.
+> Backup: Before running this script, ensure you have a backup of your system or at least a list of installed packages.
 The script will uninstall software based on the last access date, which might sometimes lead to the removal of packages still needed.

+> [!WARNING]
-Date Formats: The script assumes specific date formats for the ls -lu output.
+> Date Formats: The script assumes specific date formats for the ls -lu output.
 If your system uses a different format, the script might need adjustments.

+> [!CAUTION]
-Manual Review Recommended: It's advisable to manually review the list of packages to be uninstalled before running the script, especially if you have critical Homebrew packages installed.
+> Manual Review Recommended: It's advisable to manually review the list of packages to be uninstalled before running the script, especially if you have critical Homebrew packages installed.

+## To Do
+- [ ] Add casks to logic
+- [ ] Use built-in brew commands to locate non-default-location packages
+- [ ] Schedule function (spring cleaning)